emerald-dao/beginner-cadence-course/chapter4/day4/README.md

 ```

 Not too bad right?
 We should understand all of this after learning yesterday's content.
 Here are the steps:
 1. We first get a reference to the signer's Collection.
-We do not use a capability because we need to borrow directly from storage since we need to be able to call `withdraw`
+We do not use a capability because we need to borrow directly from storage since we need to be able to call `withdraw`.
 2. We then get a *public* reference to the recipient's Collection.
-We get this through a public capability because we don't have access to their AuthAccount, but this is fine since we only need to `deposit`
+We get this through a public capability because we don't have access to their AuthAccount, but this is fine since we only need to `deposit`.
-3. We `withdraw` the NFT with `id` out of the signer's Collection
+3. We `withdraw` the NFT with `id` out of the signer's Collection.
-4. We `deposit` the NFT into the recipient's Collection
+4. We `deposit` the NFT into the recipient's Collection.

 ## Minting